A ChromeBook makes sense if you only do basic things with a computer.

 The ChromeBook is fine for researching online, handling mail and social media.

 It takes longer to write stories on the Chromebook than on either the MacBook or the Surface 2.
-I’ve haven’t sat with a stopwatch measuring this, I have noticed that I need to work about 15 percent longer this week to produce as much copy as last week.

 Some anticipated problems turn out not be much trouble.
 While you might think you have to be connected to the internet and Google’s cloud for the Chromebook to be much use, it’s possible to use Google Docs and Gmail offline.
 They work better when you’re connected.